BRACHYCEPHALIC BREED CONCERNS

-First, recognize the prominence of the eyes on these dogs.
+RISK OF PROPTOSIS - Recognize the prominence of the eyes on these dogs.
 The boney eye sockets are very shallow.
 This means that any blow to the back of the head, even a fairly minor one, can cause an eye to pop from its socket and require surgical replacement or even removal of the eye.
 This can happen also with too much pulling against the leash if the pet is wearing a collar.
 You may wish to consider a harness for your pet.
 Traumatic proptosis is frequently blinding to the eye.

 The normal dog has 42 teeth in its mouth.
 The brachycephalic dog also has 42 teeth but a lot less space to fit them in.
 This means that the teeth will be crowded and growing in at odd angles which, in turn, traps food debris and leads to periodontal disease at a far younger age than in non-brachycephalics.
 The earlier you begin using home care dental products, the longer you will be able to postpone full dentistry under general anesthesia.